sigp/lighthouse/book/src/builders.md

 ## Circuit breaker conditions

 By outsourcing payload construction and signing blocks without verifying transactions, we are creating a new risk to live-ness.
 If most of the network is using a small set of relays and one is bugged, a string of missed proposals could happen quickly.
 This is not only generally bad for the network, but if you have a proposal coming up, you might not realize that your next proposal is likely to be missed until it's too late.
 So we've implemented some "chain health" checks to try and avoid scenarios like this.

 By default, Lighthouse is strict with these conditions, but we encourage users to learn about and adjust them.

-- `--builder-fallback-skips`  - If we've seen this number of skip slots in a row prior to proposing, we will NOT query any connected builders, and will use the local execution engine for payload construction.
+- `--builder-fallback-skips`  - If we've seen this number of skip slots on the canonical chain in a row prior to proposing, we will NOT query any connected builders, and will use the local execution engine for payload construction.
-- `--builder-fallback-skips-per-epoch` - If we've seen this number of skip slots in the past `SLOTS_PER_EPOCH`, we will NOT query any connected builders, and will use the local execution engine for payload construction.
+- `--builder-fallback-skips-per-epoch` - If we've seen this number of skip slots on the canonical chain in the past `SLOTS_PER_EPOCH`, we will NOT query any connected builders, and will use the local execution engine for payload construction.
 - `--builder-fallback-epochs-since-finalization` - If we're proposing and the chain has not finalized within this number of epochs, we will NOT query any connected builders, and will use the local execution engine for payload